iSuslov/polymer-auto-import/README.md

 # polymer-auto-import
-Script that checks web components used in your .html file and tries to import definitions automatically
+Script that checks web components used in your .html file and tries to import definitions automatically.
+It will also remove all unused imports.

 ##Simple Usage: